🍽️ RESTAURANT INSURANCE SPECIALISTS

 The Situation

 Multi-unit fast casual (single of 9 in Illinois), 2,000 sf, 50 seats, $13 average ticket, 18 staff, no alcohol service, chain at 75 locations nationwide.
-A BIPA class action filed by a former employee alleged that the fingerprint timeclock collected biometric data without proper consent forms.
-Cothron v.
-White Castle's per-scan accrual framework drove the damages calculation.
+Operator came to us at acquisition — taking over a 9-unit Illinois chain from previous ownership.
+A biometric privacy law class action was filed by a former employee alleging the fingerprint timeclock collected biometric data without proper consent.
+With SB 2979 (2024) limiting repeated same-method collection to a single violation per employee, the damages calculation turned on per-employee statutory damages across the workforce.
 A concurrent Equal Pay Act posting violation surfaced in discovery.

 What We Did

 We re-read the operator's biometric data collection compliance across all 9 Illinois units on video — consent forms, retention schedule, vendor-side data flow documentation.
-We mapped the BIPA exposure against Cothron per-scan accrual reality and the Equal Pay Act posting-and-recordkeeping framework.
-We rebuilt the EPLI program to put BIPA-specific class action coverage at the center rather than as a bolt-on.
+We mapped the BIPA exposure against the post-SB 2979 single-violation framework and the Equal Pay Act posting-and-recordkeeping framework.
+We rebuilt the employee-claim coverage program to put BIPA-specific class action coverage at the center rather than as a bolt-on.

 🎯 The Outcome

-The BIPA class action under 740 ILCS 14 plus Cothron v.
-White Castle (2023 IL 128004) per-scan accrual framework settled at $385K including civil penalties and attorney fees.
+The biometric class action under 740 ILCS 14 settled within the rebuilt employee-claim coverage scope, including civil penalties and attorney fees.
 The Illinois Equal Pay Act posting framework drove a parallel compliance remediation.
-EPLI program now scoped to BIPA-specific framework plus Equal Pay Act posting compliance plus Chicago Fair Workweek scope on Chicago-located units, with annual biometric data collection audit at every renewal.
+State-law tie-in: 740 ILCS 14 BIPA + SB 2979 (2024) single-violation amendment + Illinois Equal Pay Act + Chicago Fair Workweek scope on Chicago-located units.

 Bobby Friel, Partner at Direct Insurance Services